jdjakub/phd-thesis/ch-bl.md

 The present graphical state of the system *does* entirely live in a special part of the system state: the `scene` tree.
 Therefore, at any given moment, it is possible to change what the graphics window will display.
 However, there are two limitations:

 1. The range of these changes is constrained to the range of graphical primitives currently understood by the substrate which it passes on to THREE.js.
 Currently these are limited to axis-aligned flat-coloured rectangles and basic text of a uniform size, style, colour, etc.
 2. The behaviour that affects the graphics currently lives in JavaScript.
 This means that, for example, the logic according to which the tree editor renders map entries is inaccessible to in-system code.

+\criterion{Is there a language mismatch?}

+\criterion{Is there a scale mismatch?}

+\criterion{Is there an interpreter/compiler mismatch?}

+## Situation, Task, User, Importance
+BootstrapLab is made to help the author (User) discover how to interactively achieve self-sustainability and explore its effects (Task) for research (Situation.)
+The claim to Importance is that such a system did not previously exist (Problem Not Previously Solved.)

 # Future Work
 \tomas{Possibly draw a diagram of what are all the things that have to match?
 Like code-data in substrate, substrate-highLevelLanguage etc.}